MatthewMckee4/unsoundness-checker/README.md

 # Unsoundness Checker

-There are a few aims of this repo:
+There are a few aims of this repository:
 - To document unsoundness in the Python type system.
 - To discuss why some type checkers don't detect certain unsoundness.
 - To provide a tool for detecting (some) unsoundness in Python code.